robert1794/5LIU0_project/Documentation/proposal/Project proposal.md

 ![raseone-soundwave-1](raseone-soundwave-1.png)

-*Date: 30-11-2018*
+*Date: 03-12-2018*
 *Version 1.0*

 <div style="page-break-after: always;"></div>

 # Introduction
-Time-delay angle-of-arrival estimation (TDAoA) is the technique of using two or multiple receivers to identify from which direction a particular signal is coming.
+Time-delay angle-of-arrival estimation (TDAoA) is the technique of using two or more receivers to identify from which direction a particular signal is coming.
 For this project we will look at TDAoA for audio.
 The basic idea is that sound travels with a known speed (about 343m/s) and as a result it is possible to calculate distance from the time it takes to reach a certain location.
 If two microphones are placed at a known distance from each other then the angle can be calculated using the time difference between the audio arriving at microphone 1 and 2.
 This is shown in the figure below.
 It is suggested that this time difference can be extracted using cross-correlation on the signals from the microphones.
 Since signal processing is one of the main subjects of this course it will be the focus of this project.
 The project organization from the study guide will be used as guideline for this project.

 ![Setup schematic](Setup schematic.png)

 ## Example applications

 Time-delay angle-of-arrival estimation on sound could potentially be used in a wide variety of domains.
-A few examples of applications where this technique might be interesting for:
+Examples of applications where this technique might be interesting for are:

 - Conference calls - identify who speaks at a certain moment
-- In home handfree video calls - aim the camera on the speaker and use beam-forming to improve sound quality
+- In home hands-free video calls - aim the camera on the speaker and use beam-forming to improve sound quality
 - Military - identify where the enemy is located based on sound
-- Industrial - asset tracking in a factory or wharehouse using a "chirp"
+- Industrial - asset tracking in a factory or warehouse using a "chirp"
 - Marketing/analytics - Tracking costumers across a store to investigate patterns and improve the store's layout (there might be privacy concerns with this)

 # Definitions

-In the following paragraphs a few terms will be uses that need further clarification and/or definition.
+In the following paragraphs a few terms will be used that need further clarification and/or a definition.

 ## Accuracy

 The *accuracy* of the estimation is defined as how large the error is between the estimated value and the real value.
-For TDAoA it is defined here as error in angle (in degrees) between these values.
+For TDAoA it is defined as error of the angle (in degrees) between these values.
 $$
 \begin{align*}
 Error = θ_{measured} - θ_{actual}